Dxyk/Angular-Udemy/Section 22 Angular Modules & Optimizing Angular Apps/README.md

     - E.g. provide `LoggingService` in `SharedModule`
     - Produces the same result because the `SharedModule` is eagerly loaded in `AppModule`, but lazily loaded in `ShoppingListModule`

+### Lesson 336 - Ahead-of-Time Compilation

+In an Angular app, there are 2 steps in the **Compilation Process**

+1. The TS compiler compiles Angular TS code to JS
+2. Angular template compiler compiles Template syntax to JS DOM instructions
+   - Since all HTML template and code are only recognizable by Angular.
+Angular needs to translate all these code to DOM instructions
+   - This compiler is shipped with in built code

+There are 2 approaches to the second step

+- **Just-in-Time (JiT) Compilation**
+  - The compile happens in the browser right before the application is rendered
+  - Though the compile time is short, it is still a performance hit
+- **Ahead-ofTime (AoT) Compilation**
+  - The compiler runs during the build process, which is before the app is deployed
+  - In the final bundle, the compiler is removed since it is not needed anymore, thus saving space and runtime

+By default, in development environment, we use `ng serve`, which uses Just-in-Time Compilation.

+- It spins up a development server
+- It is easier for debugging
+- It provides fast updating while running the application

+However, in production environment, we use `ng build --prod`, which uses Ahead-of-Time Compilation.

+- This optimizes the code as much as possible so the bundle is small and the application runs faster.
+- This builds the entire app into a few file under the `dist` folder, which is ready for deploy.
+- This is more strict on the syntax.
+It will fail if anything doesn't compile.

 ## Appendix

 ### RouterModule